Reeve tetrahedra: Counterexample to generalizations of Pick's theorem

 All vertices of a Reeve tetrahedron are integer lattice points (points whose coordinates are all integers).
 No other lattice points lie on the surface or in the interior of the tetrahedron.
 The volume of the Reeve tetrahedron with vertex (1, 1, r) is r/6.
 In 1957 Reeve used this tetrahedron to show that there exist tetrahedra with four lattice points as vertices, and containing no other lattice points, but with arbitrarily large volume.

-In two dimensions, the area of every polyhedron with lattice vertices is determined as a formula of the number of lattice points at its vertices, on its boundary, and in its interior, according to Pick's theorem.
+In two dimensions, the area of every polyhedron with lattice vertices is determined as a formula of the number of lattice points on its boundary and in its interior, according to Pick's theorem.
 The Reeve tetrahedra imply that there can be no corresponding formula for the volume in three or more dimensions.
 Any such formula would be unable to distinguish the Reeve tetrahedra with different choices of r from each other, but their volumes are all different.